JackWFinlay/EscapeRoute/README.md

 ```

 ### Unicode
-EscapeRoute supports the translation of Unicode characters to the JSON escape form `\u(4 hex digits)`
+EscapeRoute supports the translation of non-ASCII Unicode characters to the JSON escape form `\u(4 hex digits)`

 E.g. `ʖ` = `\u0296`